Belarus prepares for tense presidential elections | DW | 09.06.2020

 The video blogger Sergei Tikhanovski was among those who wanted to run but whose group was not registered.
 The 41-year-old businessman runs the popular YouTube channel "Strana dlya zhizni" ("A Country Worth Living In"), which has more than 200,000 subscribers.
 On May 6, he was detained for 15 days because he had participated in protests against attempts to strengthen his country's ties with Russia back in December 2019.

 After he was arrested, Tikhanovski used a video on his channel to announce his intention to run as a candidate in the next presidential election.
 His subscribers had asked him to nominate himself.
-After his candidacy was banned, Tikhanovski decided to support his wife as a presidential candidate.
+After his candidacy was banned, Tikhanovski decided throw his support behind his wife as a presidential candidate.

 "I will play the main role in my wife Svetlana Tikhanovskaya's election campaign; her role will be only a nominal one.
 I will head the campaign with a team that will include Nicolai Statkevich, Pavel Severinets and some other bloggers," he told DW.